 Graduating with one degree while completing a second degree or certificate does not automatically prevent you from receiving all types of financial aid.
-You should consult with your financial aid advisor to confirm your options.
+You should consult with the Texas One Stop to confirm your options.

 You have one year after graduating to complete a transcriptable certificate.2 A maximum of nine hours of certificate coursework may be taken after you have earned an undergraduate degree.

 2Minor and Certificate Programs.
 (2018).
 Retrieved July 21, 2020, from https://catalog.utexas.edu/undergraduate/the-university/minor-and-certificate-programs

 All UT alumni have free lifetime access to the HireUTexas job board, virtual career development tools, and online resources through Texas Career Engagement.
 Additionally, Texas Exes members can access the association’s Career Resources Library and are eligible for career coaching at a discounted rate.
 You should also check with your college or school to learn about other benefits available to recent graduates.

 You can also grow your career, connect with other alumni, and find a mentor by joining HookedIn, the official networking platform for UT students and alumni.

 Learn more about career services available to alumni.